-The term managed care is no longer considered new language.
-By now, you can reference countless blogs and webinars that define what managed care means and particularly how the authors home state is impacted.
+The term managed care is no longer considered new language when thinking of state-wide Medicaid waivers and programs.
+By now, you can find countless blogs and webinars that attempt to define what managed care means to these programs and particularly how the author’s home state is impacted.

 But what does it all mean?